NatejSweet/jsServer/README.md

 create a database for everything - CREATE DATABASE databaseName access sql database - USE mysql;
 create a user in this database - INSERT into users

+CREATE USER 'user1'@localhost IDENTIFIED BY 'password1';

+GRANT ALL PRIVILEGES ON *.* TO 'user1'@localhost IDENTIFIED BY 'password1';